SERA-H: Super-Resolution of Sentinel Time Series for Fine-Scale Canopy Height Mapping: Materials and Methods

 \subsection{Model}

 The SERA-H architecture is composed of two primary modules: a super-resolution module (EDSR, \cref{sec:edsr}) and a regression module (UTAE, \cref{sec:utae}).
 In the following subsections, we first detail the characteristics of each component individually, and then describe the global end-to-end workflow of the model (\cref{sec:overall_architecture}).
-We present the full workflow in \cref{fig:sera_h}.
+We present the full workflow in \cref{fig:figure_3_model}.

-\subsubsection{Enhanced Deep Super-resolution (EDSR) \mbox{Module}}
+\subsubsection{Enhanced Deep Super-resolution (EDSR) Module}

-Super-resolution reconstructs a high-resolution image from low-resolution inputs by recovering missing details to improve spatial clarity and pixel density.
-In the field of super-resolution models, Generative Adversarial Networks (GANs) are widely used \citep{ledig_photo-realistic_2016, jiang_edge-enhanced_2019, guo_ndsrgan_2022}.
-These models are based on competition between a generator, which synthesizes plausible high-resolution images, and a discriminator responsible for distinguishing between real and generated images.
-Although this competitive training promotes high visual realism, it encourages the generator to prioritize perceptual plausibility at the expense of strict fidelity to reality, often resulting in the appearance of unwanted artifacts (so-called hallucinations).
-Consequently, for our task, adversarial approaches were excluded.
+Super-resolution aims to reconstruct a high-resolution image from low-resolution acquisitions by attempting to restore missing information.
+However, due to the very nature of this task, super-resolution algorithms are prone to creating hallucinations, i.e., non-existent details.
+These algorithms are systematically confronted with the perception-distortion trade-off \citep{blau_perception-distortion_2018}: the mathematical impossibility of simultaneously optimizing digital fidelity (proximity to actual pixel values) and visual realism (perceived sharpness).
+With a view to producing accurate canopy height maps, we have prioritized measurement accuracy and the reduction of these artifacts.
+We have therefore selected the EDSR (Enhanced Deep Super-Resolution) architecture, which has demonstrated excellent reconstruction performance in terms of fidelity to real values \citep{blau_perception-distortion_2018, karwowska_using_2022, ren_superbench_2025}.

-Instead, we opted for the Enhanced Deep Super-Resolution (EDSR) model \citep{lim_enhanced_2017}, which has demonstrated state-of-the-art performance in upsampling satellite imagery while being less prone to artifacts \citep{karwowska_using_2022, ren_superbench_2023}.
 Derived from the ResNet architecture, EDSR optimizes the model by removing unnecessary normalization layers.
 This simplification allows for a much larger and more powerful network to be built.
 We thus adopted this architecture in our workflow to upsample each individual image within the time series, increasing the spatial resolution by a factor of 4.